44100hertz/branchy16/README.md

 Branchy16 boots by loading a 120KiB ROM and starting a single branch at the first word of memory.
 Execution ends when every branch is either halted or waiting.

 ## Branches

+Branchy16 can run up to 256 branches in parallel.

 Each branch in Branchy16 has 8 general-purpose registers, a program counter, and a base pointer, each 16-bit.
 The base pointer is used for optional relative addressing, which is good for object-oriented design.
 Every relative load and store offsets the memory target by the base pointer.